Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

 According to the United Nations Population Fund, more than 50 per cent of the global population was already urban by 2008, with more than one billion people living in slums.
 The megatrend of urbanisation will continue, with estimates suggesting that by 2050 more than 67 per cent of the world’s population will be city dwellers.

 Urban populations, especially children, are particularly vulnerable to risks, with climate change and conflict posing significant threats to the urban poor.
-Key aspects of social, economic, technological and natural systems function differently in urban areas than in rural or camp settings, where World Vision (and most of the humanitarian community) has developed its response processes, skills and methods.
+Key aspects of social, economic, technological and natural systems function differently in urban areas than in rural or camp settings, where we (and most of the humanitarian community) have developed its response processes, skills and methods.

 Due to the density, diversity and dynamism of cities urban systems have specific features.
 This is evident, for example, in the ways that communities are defined and function, the ways that markets, economic development and employment exist, and the reliance by the private sector and service provision on infrastructure for a range of goods and services.